 When is amniocentesis performed?

 Amniocentesis can be used later in the third trimester for a few reasons.
-Your healthcare provider may recommend the procedure if your membranes have ruptured prematurely to assess for uterine infections.
-Amniocentesis may also help determine the severity of fetal anemia in babies with Rh disease and assist your physician determine whether the fetus requires lifesaving blood transfusions.
+Your healthcare provider may recommend the procedure if your membranes have ruptured prematurely, in order to assess for uterine infections.
+Amniocentesis may also help determine the severity of fetal anemia in babies with Rh disease, and assist your physician determine whether the fetus requires lifesaving blood transfusions.

 Amniocentesis is sometimes done to assess lung maturity.
 If so, this is done shortly before delivery.